 That's probably why Football Accumulators have become so popular.
 Despite the obvious issue of trying to predict the outcome of multiple games, there have actually been some huge accumulator payouts over the years.
 Overall, for the same money, the odds are drastically higher and as a fan, you are vested in more than one game.

-But what exactly are ‘acca’s’ and how are the odds calculated?
+But what exactly are accumulators and how are the odds calculated?
 We decided to dig deep into the popularity and maths behind one of betting’s most popular forms.

 We have all heard the stories of people racking up huge wins like the story above after betting only a couple of quid but how is it calculated?

-An accumulator is often classed as four or more selections with the upper reaches limitless in your bid to increase the odds, but most book makers offer a double and treble selection on their betslips but for our calculation example we are going to look at a four-fold acca.
+An accumulator is often classed as four or more selections.
+There is generally no upper limit to the number of selections you can make.
+The more you pick, the higher the odds go.
+Most bookmakers offer a double and treble selection on their betslips but for our calculation example we are going to look at a four-fold acca.

-The simple way to calculate a four-fold accumulator (meaning all four selections must win in order to receive a pay-out) is to convert all of the odds from your selected matches in to decimal odds then multiply them together to get your set odds.
+The simple way to calculate a four-fold accumulator is to convert all of the odds from your selected matches into decimal odds.
+Then multiply them together to get your set odds.